songair/songair.github.io/_posts/2021-12-27-shard-allocation-deciders.md

 * How to test them?
 * How to go further from this article?

-And hopefully, this article helps you better understand the internal mechanism or inspire you to make your decision making system based on similar architecture.
+And hopefully, this article will help you better understand the internal mechanism or inspire you to make your decision making system based on similar architecture.
 Note that this article is written with Elasticsearch 7.15.2 (latest), which may be different from what you are using.
 Now, let's get started!